 Mechanics of How the Plus Box Patent Works

 The patent filing goes into a lot of detail on how the expansion and collapse of results might work, but they don’t describe what might trigger one result to be chosen to display expanded results over another.

-It also doesn’t specifically mention the use of a plus sign, but explores a number of possibilities of how additional information might work.
+It also doesn’t specifically mention the use of a plus sign but explores many possibilities of how additional information might work.

-A mouseover might be one such mechanism, and you may remember Google attempting to hide information about images which would appear when hoving your mouse pointer over them not long ago – see: Google Image Search Redesign.
-Imagine seeing additional information about search result on a Web Search page on mouseover.
+A mouseover might be one such mechanism, and you may remember Google attempting to hide information about images that would appear when hoving your mouse pointer over them not long ago – see: Google Image Search Redesign.
+Imagine seeing additional information about search results on a Web Search page on mouseover.